 Mr. Rosenthal is one of the country’s leading lawyers on restructuring issues related to companies with asbestos and other mass tort liability.
 He has advised the trustees of some of the largest section 524(g) asbestos settlement trusts, companies seeking to resolve their asbestos exposure and entities seeking to acquire or invest in companies that have such exposure.

 Mr. Rosenthal has lectured and published at the national and local levels on matters involving bankruptcy and creditors’ rights.
 He has also lectured at the Mealey’s Asbestos Conference on asbestos-related restructuring issues and published an article for such conference entitled “Adversary Proceedings in Asbestos Bankruptcies: A Procedural and Substantive Primer.”
 He is co-author of “The Impact of Post-Petition Events on Preference Liability,” published in the February 2005 issue of ABI Journal, an American Bankruptcy Institute publication, and “The Intersection of Sovereign Immunity and Bankruptcy Jurisdiction,” published in the materials for the conference entitled “10th Annual Rocky Mountain Bankruptcy Conference: Educational Materials,” American Bankruptcy Institute, February 10–12, 2005.
 He has also published and written extensively on directors’ fiduciary obligations in the context of distressed businesses.
 Mr. Rosenthal is consistently ranked as one of the best bankruptcy lawyers in the United States.
-He has been ranked in Chambers USA: America’s Leading Lawyers for Business, The Daily Deal, Legal 500, The Best Lawyers in America® and Texas and New York Super Lawyers.
-Chambers describes Mr. Rosenthal as “wonderful and insightful” and note that clients appreciate his “help in navigating difficult bankruptcy issues,” finding him “efficient, thoughtful and proactive” in his approach.
+He has been ranked in Chambers USA: America’s Leading Lawyers for Business, Who’s Who Legal, The Daily Deal, The Legal 500, The Best Lawyers in America® and Texas, New York Super Lawyers and Legal Media Group’s Expert Guides Guide to the World’s Leading Banking, Finance and Transactional Lawyers.
+Chambers has described Mr. Rosenthal as “a seasoned and experienced lawyer” and notes that clients appreciate his “help in navigating difficult bankruptcy issues,” finding him “efficient, thoughtful and proactive” in his approach.